Jewish Federation of Southern New Jersey

 Success Rates

 Success rate data is not publicly disclosed.
-However, for Spring 2025 JCF Grants Cycle, 22 requests were fulfilled totaling $41,300 benefiting 15 organizations, suggesting some organizations submitted multiple requests.
+However, for the Spring 2025 JCF Grants Cycle, 22 requests were fulfilled totalling $41,300 benefiting 15 organisations, suggesting some organisations submitted multiple requests.

 Reapplication Policy

-JCF: Each program is eligible to receive funding over the course of up to three cycles (usually once per year for three years), with a new application required for each cycle.
+JCF: Each programme is eligible to receive funding over the course of up to three cycles (usually once per year for three years), with a new application required for each cycle.

 JWF: Reapplication policy not explicitly stated; contact Arielle Ben-Haim for clarification.